grumply/purehs.org/static/pages/about/page.md

 ## Functional

 Haskell's functional nature is a powerful tool for manipulation of declarative views.
-This page, in fact, is analyzed client-side to detect and transform the below code block into a live editor.
+This page, in fact, is analyzed client-side to detect and transform the code blocks into live editors.
 Similarly, all links on this page are analyzed client-side and transformed to be in-app links when applicable, to avoid unnecessary page loads.
 All markdown code blocks are extended with click-to-copy functionality.
 These powerful transformations allow for expressive feature implementations with only a few lines of code.

 The below example is the function used by this site to recursively analyze a tree of views for nodes containing the class `sourceCode`.
 If found, they're transformed into copy-to-clipboard examples.

 ```haskell
 transform :: View -> View